DinisCruz/docs.diniscruz.ai/docs/2025/08/22/iterative-flow-development-ifd-methodology__javascript-web-application-implementation.md

 #### Prompt Templates and Patterns

-For example, when creating a new component, a template prompt might outline:
+For example, when creating a new component, a template prompt provides structured sections to ensure comprehensive AI understanding:

-- The component's purpose
+- **Component Purpose:** A clear statement of what the component does and why it exists in the application architecture
-- Technical requirements (e.g. "use ES6 class extending HTMLElement, no external dependencies, include its own CSS, and integrate with API endpoints X and Y")
+- **Technical Requirements:** Specific constraints like "use ES6 class extending HTMLElement, no external dependencies, include its own CSS, and integrate with API endpoints X and Y"
-- The desired functionality in a list
+- **Desired Functionality:** An itemized list of features the component must support, from core behaviors to edge cases
-- UI requirements
+- **UI Requirements:** Visual and interaction specifications including layout, styling needs, and responsive behavior
-- Events to handle
+- **Events to Handle:** Both DOM events (clicks, input changes) and custom events the component should emit or listen for

 By supplying a structured prompt with sections (Context, Requirements, etc.), the developer ensures the LLM is aware of the important details.
 This often yields a surprisingly complete initial implementation from the AI – including not just the JavaScript class code, but also a stub of the CSS and how it should be used in HTML.

 Other templates include:

 - **Adding features to existing components**: Current component code is pasted in and the prompt describes what new feature to insert
 - **Debugging**: Provide the error and relevant code, ask the AI to fix it with logging and error handling
 - **Consolidation**: List how a feature was implemented in different versions and ask the AI to merge them